Alejbc27/Master-EDEM2425/MODULE-1/README.md

-# 🧠 Module 1 – Foundations of Data & Development
+# 🧠 MODULE 1: Foundations of Data & Development

-This folder contains the materials and exercises from the first module of the Big Data & Cloud Master.
-The focus of this stage is to build a solid foundation in both technical skills and data understanding, essential for any data engineer or cloud practitioner.
+This module focused on building a strong foundation in core data and software development skills — essential for any data engineer or cloud practitioner starting in the field.

-## 📌 What you’ll find here

-This module introduces the key tools and concepts needed to work effectively in data-driven environments:
+I worked on mastering the basics of data handling, scripting, version control, and containerization, all while understanding the lifecycle and governance of data in professional environments.

+---

+## ✅ Key Learnings

+🐧 **Linux & Git**
-- 🐧**Linux & Git:** Command-line fluency and version control best practices.
+Gained command-line fluency and applied best practices for version control and collaboration using Git.

+🐍 **Python Programming**
-- 🐍**Python Programming:** Scripting and automation with a focus on clarity and logic.
+Developed clear, logical scripts for automation and data handling with a focus on writing clean and maintainable code.

+🧠 **SQL**
-- 🧠**SQL:** Querying relational databases and understanding data schemas.
+Learned to query relational databases and analyze data using structured queries while understanding underlying schemas.

+🐳 **Docker**
-- 🐳**Docker:** Creating and managing containers to ensure consistency and portability.
+Created and managed portable containers to run isolated environments for development and deployment.

+📊 **Data Basics & Governance**
-- 🎯**Data Basics & Governance:** Introduction to data types, lifecycle, ethical use, and governance models.
+Explored fundamental concepts like data types, lifecycle, privacy, ethical usage, and governance frameworks.

-Each subfolder includes exercises, notes, and practical examples to reinforce the concepts.
-The content is designed to be hands-on, helping me internalize both the "why" and the "how" behind each tool.
+---

+## 📂 Folder Overview

+📁 **Linux & Git Exercises**
+Practice files and terminal-based tasks to build fluency in system navigation and version control workflows.

+📁 **Python Scripts**
+Automation examples and exercises focused on data parsing, transformation, and logic implementation.

+📁 **SQL Practice**
+Sample queries, schema diagrams, and data exploration exercises with relational databases.

+📁 **Docker Setups**
+Containerized environments for running code consistently across systems using Dockerfiles and `docker-compose`.

+---

+🎯 *Goal of the Module:*
+To establish the technical fundamentals necessary for scaling into advanced data engineering tasks and cloud-based development with confidence.